mkHun/Download-the-fasta-sequence-using-perl/README.md

 # Download-the-fasta-sequence-from-ncbi-using-perl
-This is help to download the fasta files from an NCBI without using BIO::Perl module.
+This is help to download the fasta files from the NCBI database without using BIO::Perl module.

 Check wheather the LWP::Simple module was installed or not.